fischertechnik/plc_training_factory_24v/README.md

 > If you have any questions, please contact fischertechnik-technik@fischer.de

 # fischertechnik Training Factory Industry 4.0 24V (en)
-This project contains the PLC programs, IOT Gateway SD card image and the TXT Gateway C program for the fischertechnik [**Training Factory Industry 4.0 24V**](https://www.fischertechnik.de/en/products/simulating/training-models/554868-sim-training-factory-industry-4-0-24v-simulation).
+This project contains the PLC programs, the IOT gateway SD card image with Node-RED flows and the TXT gateway C program for the fischertechnik [**Training Factory Industry 4.0 24V**](https://www.fischertechnik.de/en/products/simulating/training-models/554868-sim-training-factory-industry-4-0-24v-simulation).

 ## Controllers
 The standard demo scenario is implemented with the [www.fischertechnik-cloud.com](https://www.fischertechnik-cloud.com).
 It is also possible to use the PLC program without the fischertechnik cloud.
 In this cas the local Node-RED dashboard can be used.